LECA (clay pebbles)

 In a system

-- Lightest of the common biofilter media at roughly 300 kg/m³ flooded, so bed structure (timber, IBC tote, fiberglass) doesn't need to be reinforced
+- Lightest of the common biofilter media at roughly 300 kg/m3 flooded, so bed structure (timber, IBC tote, fibreglass) need not be heavily reinforced

-- Round pebbles with rough internal porosity give about 250 m²/m³ of bacterial surface area, enough for typical hobby fish loads
+- Round pebbles with rough internal porosity give around 250 m2/m3 of bacterial surface area, enough for typical hobby fish loads

-- Floats when dry, so beds need to be flooded slowly the first time or weighted; once saturated it stays put
+- Floats when dry, so beds must be flooded slowly the first time or weighted; once saturated it stays put

-- Reusable indefinitely with a hot water rinse between cycles; no measurable degradation across 10+ years of continuous use
+- Reusable indefinitely with a hot-water rinse between cycles, with no measurable degradation over 10+ years of continuous use

-- Drains and re-floods cleanly in ebb-and-flow beds because the round shape and uniform 8-16 mm size doesn't pack tightly
+- Drains and re-floods cleanly in ebb-and-flow beds because the round, uniform 8-16 mm pebbles do not pack tightly

 Notes

-Rinse new pebbles thoroughly before use; the manufacturing dust clouds water for days otherwise.
-Cheaper hydroponics-grade brands work as well as the premium ones; the manufacturing process is the same.
+Rinse new pebbles thoroughly before use, or the manufacturing dust clouds the water for days.
+Cheaper hydroponics-grade brands work as well as premium ones, since the manufacturing process is the same: clay fired in a rotary kiln at around 1,200 C until it expands into light, porous, near-neutral aggregate.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.